 Author David J. Parnell takes in-house bound attorneys by the hand, leading them through the maze of potential job-hunting strategies, dispelling the myths about corporate life, and offering the reader an arsenal of tips, skills and methods for creating a successful corporate career.

-A survey of how many ABA-approved law schools manage their adjunct faculty programs, including recruitment and hiring, training, review and evaluation, retention and recognition, and transition to full-time teaching.
+A survey of how many ABA-approved law schools manage their adjunct faculty programs, including recruitment and hiring.

-Written for all those involved in a new building or renovation process for law school classes, this state-of-the-art book explains the entire building construction process, the roles and responsibilities of the stakeholders involved in the project, and the technology options and ramifications that each choice holds.
-Substantive chapters each include a checklist as an appendix.
+Written for all those involved in a new building or renovation process for law school classes, this state-of-the-art book explains the design and construction process and the roles of stakeholders.